postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Seeing who is in your workspace

-You can see all of the members of your workspace and keep track of who's working on your APIs at any given time.
+You can see all of the members of your workspace and keep track of who's working on the workspace elements at any given time.
 You can also make sure that all teammates who should be included in your workspace are there.
 The avatars of workspace members at the top of the screen in Postman are bright when a member is active, and muted when someone hasn't been active for fifteen to twenty seconds.

 Hover over the avatars to see your teammates names.